Aywen1/improvident/README.md

 ## 🤝 Join the Development

+**Fork First**: Before diving into development, make sure to fork the repository.

 Want to be part of this fun journey?
 Join my [Discord server](https://discord.gg/btMFVBVG)!
 Look for the "AYWEN-LOGICIELS" category and the "#vos-projets" channel therein.
 You can create a sub-channel for your project under it.

 ## 🛠️ Installation